 Reduce Food and Drink Before Bed

 Caffeine, alcohol, sugar, and tobacco are also things to limit before you hit the hay.
 Caffeine and sugar act as stimulants, making it harder to fall asleep.
-Alcohol and tobacco may make you feel relaxed - and even sleepy - but can keep you from sleeping deeply.
+Alcohol and tobacco may make you feel relaxed – and even sleepy – but can keep you from sleeping deeply.
 Part of improving your sleep habits is getting quality sleep, not just quantity.

 Eating and drinking large quantities is another thing to avoid before bedtime.
 A snack before bed is fine, but large meals too late in the evening can make drifting off impossible.
 Falling asleep after drinking too much liquid can cause you to have to get up throughout the night to use the restroom, which will also impact your sleep quality.